 - Avoiding water to reduce water weight – While sweating off water weight is a great way to trim a few pounds on the day of, or before weigh-ins, being fully hydrated is a must in order to maintain a healthy body and mind.
 Staying hydrated will also lead to increased strength and endurance which will certainly come in handy when it comes time for the wrestler to step foot onto the mat.

 All in all, while some of these practices may lead to timely weight loss, they are likely to cause bodily harm to youth wrestlers which will not only decrease their overall health but will lead to worse performances on the mat and at youth wrestling tournaments.
+So be sure to avoid unsafe practices and focus on learning how wrestlers cut weight safely.

 Tip #2 – Making Healthy Dieting Decisions for Youth Wrestlers